Len Andrychuk, K.C.

 • LLB with distinction (Saskatchewan, 1980)

-Len Andrychuk has a broad practice which includes environmental law, First Nations law, property tax assessment, construction contracts, industrial project development and major equipment procurement.
+Len has a broad practice which includes environmental law, Aboriginal law, property tax assessment, construction contracts, industrial project development and major equipment procurement.

 As counsel before administrative tribunals, Saskatchewan and Alberta courts, and the Supreme Court of Canada, Len has appeared in more than 150 reported judgments, with more than 90 at the appellate level.
 He has considerable experience in the resolution of construction, equipment procurement, oil and gas development, and other commercial disputes through the courts and inter-provincial and international arbitration.
 He routinely represents clients before the Saskatchewan Municipal Board and Saskatchewan Court of Appeal in property tax assessment appeals.